Content style guide

 Like this

-In his acceptance speech the actor thanked his parents, Martin Scorsese, and Robert De Niro.
+In his acceptance speech, the actor thanked his parents, Martin Scorsese, and Robert De Niro.

 Not this

-In his acceptance speech the actor thanked his parents, Martin Scorsese and Robert De Niro.
+In his acceptance speech, the actor thanked his parents, Martin Scorsese and Robert De Niro.

 Contractions

-- Be careful not to mix up “its” and “it’s.”
+- Be careful not to mix up “its” and “it’s”

-- Use “it’s” as a contraction of “it is,” never “it has.”
+- Use “it’s” as a contraction of “it is,” never “it has”

-- Don’t use non-standard contractions like “would’ve,” “could’ve,” or “should’ve.”
+- Don’t use non-standard contractions like “would’ve,” “could’ve,” or “should’ve”

 Like this

-We’re available 8:00 a.m. to 6:00 p.m.
-CT, Monday through Friday.
+We’re available Monday through Friday, 8:00 a.m. to 6:00 p.m.
+ET.

 Not this

-We are available 8:00 a.m. to 6:00 p.m.
-CT, Monday through Friday.
+We are available Monday through Friday, 8:00 a.m. to 6:00 p.m.
+ET.

-Em and en dashes, hyphens
+Em dashes, en dashes, and hyphens

 Em dash

-- Like this: You may be eligible if you have an illness or injury caused—or made worse—by your time in service.
+You may be eligible if you have an illness or injury caused—or made worse—by your time in service.

 En dash